MightyMoin/HappyHacktober/README.md

 # HappyHacktober
 A repo for the freshers to start contributing.
-Happy Hackhing
+Happy Hacking!